Physical Therapist

 I just roll it on a baseball.
 Still always sore.

-Asked by Ashley about 4 years ago
+Asked by Ashley over 4 years ago

 After a skin flap surgery, where they removed a large part of my left forearm to the top of my foot (after cancer removal), the bottom of my foot is always sore.
 Other than massaging it on a ball, what else can I do.

-Asked by VALKYR1ES about 4 years ago
+Asked by VALKYR1ES over 4 years ago

 I'm a high school student who is thinking of going into physical therapy.
 What is being a PT like on a day to day basis?

-Asked by Beatrice almost 9 years ago
+Asked by Beatrice about 9 years ago

 I had 3 right hip operations in less then 3 months last year.
 I limp quite a bit because 1 leg is almost 1 inch shorter.
 It causes me a lot of back & neck pain.
 Would wearing a heel lift help?